scrasmussen/IAP_cas-esm2_collab/README.md

 Variables that are used by every user can be updated in Macros.mach
 $ export NETCDF_PATH=$NETCDF

-Switch to CCPP to run CCPP Framework Prebuild steps, required everytime subroutines change
+Switch to CCPP to run CCPP Framework Prebuild steps
 $ ./switch_to_ccpp.sh
+$ cd scripts

+Switch to CCPP saSAS scheme, run CCPP Framework Prebuild steps
+$ ./switch_to_sasas_ccpp.sh
 $ cd scripts

 User can also run without CCPP